 Each student is required to carry personal health and medical insurance throughout their clinical rotations.
-Quarterly based insurance for students may be purchased; further information is available through the Advising and Counseling Office.

 No student will be allowed at a clinical site without proof of insurance.

 Students are responsible for medical expenses incurred from students' accidents either while on campus, at a clinical site, or while commuting to and from a clinical site.

 All affiliates require that students have malpractice/liability insurance.
-The students being placed in clinical sites are covered by blanket policies acquired by the College.
-The cost for these insurance policies is included in the course fees paid to the College.
+The students being placed in clinical sites are covered by blanket policies acquired by the College which are included in the course fee.